 Tuesday to Sunday 10 a.m. to 5 p.m.

-After five years of renovation, the Hildesheim Cathedral Museum is reopened to visitors.
-Outstanding exhibits of treasury art belonging to the UNESCO World Heritage Site are showcased in the completely redesigned rooms.
+The Hildesheim Cathedral Museum showcases outstanding exhibits of treasury art belonging to the UNESCO World Heritage.

 Tuesday to Sunday 10 am to 5 pm

 Long Thursday: opened until 8 pm at each 3rd thursday in month.

 Saturday/ Sunday/holidays: 14.30 pm

 Guided tour for families at each third sunday in month